jamsidedown/adventofcode2020/README.md

 This repo contains my solutions to the advent of code 2020 using Python 3.8

-For many of the challenges I've prioritised one-line solutions because I enjoy it and it encourages me to use more interesting parts of the standard library.
+For many of the earlier challenges I've prioritised one-line solutions because I enjoy it and it encourages me to use more interesting parts of the standard library.
 The code is bad, I know.

 ## Setup
 To install requirements to your virtual environment, run `pip install -r requirements.txt`